suhaspete/NITK_HACKATHON/README.md

 pip install -r requirements.txt
 Set up the API key:

-Open the script and replace the placeholder with your Gemini API key: python
+Open the script and replace the placeholder with your plotach API key: python
 Copy code
-GEMINI_API_KEY = "Replace with your Gemini API key"
-📖 How to Use
+plotach_API_KEY = "Replace with your plotach API key" 📖 How to Use
 Launch the application: